 There are a number of disability discrimination laws on the federal and state level.
 Not all of them apply to homeowners associations.
 Following is a list of disability anti-discrimination laws:

 3. Fair Employment and Housing Act (FEHA), Government Code §§12900-12996.
 FEHA is the California equivalent of the FFHA.
 FEHA applies to homeowners associations and requires reasonable modification of an association's rules and policies to allow a disabled person equal opportunity to use and enjoy the premises.
-It is administered by California's Department of Fair Employment and Housing (DFEH).
+It is administered by California's Civil Rights Department (formerly the Department of Fair Employment and Housing).

-5. Davis-Stirling Act, Civil Code §§4000-6150.
-California law that applies to homeowners associations.
+5. Davis-Stirling Act, Civil Code §§ 4000-6150.
+California law applies to homeowners associations.
 It allows owners to make alterations to their units and the common areas at their own expense to accommodate their disabilities.

 Recommendation: Boards should immediately consult legal counsel whenever there is a request for reasonable accommodation or an allegation that the association is in violation of anti-discrimination laws.